Picniq/staking-contracts/README.md

 ## Contracts

-There are currently two contracts in the repo.
+There are currently three contracts in the repo.

 1. Standard staking.
 Allows one staking token and one reward token.
 2. Multi-reward staking.
 Allows one staking token and multiple reward tokens.